-Coming over from the relatively flat Mediterranean island of Malta we were instantly stunned by the sight of a snow-capped Mount Etna as we exited the airport terminal.
+Coming over from the relatively flat Mediterranean island of Malta, we were instantly stunned by the sight of a snow-capped Mount Etna as we exited the airport terminal.
 We'd almost forgotten what hills and mountains look like.

 Because of the split-level arrangement of Taormina on the hillside, there are some rather steep roads and plenty of steps to deal with.
-Thankfully some genius thought of constructing a cable car up into the town from down on the coast road.
+Thankfully, some genius thought of constructing a cable car up into the town from down on the coast road.

-This makes it super easy and entertaining to get from the hotels, restaurants, and beaches on the coastline up to the gate of the main town.
+The cable car makes it super easy and entertaining to get from the hotels, restaurants, and beaches on the coastline up to the gate of the main town.

-If you stay out for another beer and miss the last ride down there is an easy path to follow back to the coast road but you'll need a torch in places once it's dark.
+If you stay out for another beer and miss the last ride down, there is an easy path to follow back to the coast road, but you'll need a torch in places once it's dark.

-The Ancient Theatre of Taormina
+The ancient Greek theatre of Taormina

 It's quite a magical experience to sit on the back row of seats, gazing down across the entire theatre and through the columns to see the waves crashing against the coastline.
 The theatre is still used regularly for performances and festivals today.

-It costs €10 per adult to enter the complex and there's an audio guide available for an extra €5.
-Closing time varies between 4pm and 7pm depending on the time of year.
+It costs from €11.47 per adult to enter the complex, and there's an audio guide available for an extra €5.
+Closing time varies between 4 pm and 7 pm, depending on the time of year.

-She married local doctor Salvatore Cacciola and began to build several ‘Victorian follies’ out of salvaged materials, which still survive in the park to this day.
+She married local doctor Salvatore Cacciola and began to build several "Victorian follies" out of salvaged materials, which still survive in the park to this day.
 It gives the place an unusual mix of English country garden with a local flavour.

 The grounds of her villa were given to the town in 1922 and are now open to the public as a quiet place to chill out in the Mediterranean heat and take in the stunning views along the coast from on high.

-The Enchanting Isola Bella
+The enchanting Isola Bella

 Florence built a house on top of the rocks facing out towards the sea as a peaceful hideout.
 Since 1990 it has been owned by the local authorities and is now maintained as a nature reserve.

-You can walk over to the island when the tide is low and the sea is calm via the thin sandy ridge connecting it to the main beach.
+You can walk over to the island when the tide is low, and the sea is calm via the thin sandy ridge connecting it to the main beach.
 It's well worth getting your feet wet for!

 The practice of moulding and painting marzipan to look like tiny bits of fruit was said to have originated from the nuns of the Martorana Monastery in Palermo, hence the name.
 They are traditionally placed by children's bedsides on All Saints Day (1st November) as a gift from their deceased relatives.

-Try a Sweet-a Treat-a… The Granita
+Try a sweet-a treat-a... the Granita

 Originating from Sicily, these creamy dishes are enjoyed all over Italy in differing forms.
 It's said that those served on the east coast of Scilly are much smoother than elsewhere, being the consistency of a good sorbet.

 Pretend to be Al Pacino in Savoca

-Hidden up in the mountains around 20 km from Taormina you'll find the stunning little village of Savoca.
-The setting is well known to fans of the Godfather as the village where Michael Corleone, played by Al Pacino, meets and marries Apollonia Vitelli-Corleone.
+Hidden up in the mountains around 20 km from Taormina, you'll find the stunning little village of Savoca.
+The setting is well known to fans of The Godfather as the village where Michael Corleone, played by Al Pacino, meets and marries Apollonia Vitelli-Corleone.

 Afterwards, stroll further up the hill and follow the signs around the fifteen-point heritage trail.
 It takes a fair bit of legwork but is totally worth it for the views.

-Otherwise, ask at your accommodation as we heard about a few good Savoca excursions and services which can get you up to the village.
+Getting to Savoca is easy if you have a hire car and like taking on a fair few hairpin bends.
+Otherwise, ask at your accommodation as we heard about a few good Savoca excursions and services that can get you to the village.

-Where to Eat in Taormina
+Where to eat in Taormina

 Just pausing for a second and glancing at one of the massive streetside menus will summon forth a charming local in a waistcoat to tell you just how great each of the twenty-nine pasta dishes tastes.

 One night we ate at our hotel as they offered a tempting two-course affair for €16 per person.
-It was a great spot to get some freshly prepared pasta and have a chat with the chef himself so don't overlook the place you are staying if the vibe is good.
+It was a great spot to get some freshly prepared pasta and have a chat with the chef himself, so don't overlook the place you are staying if the vibe is good.

 Read More about other lovely towns in Sicily.

-Where to Stay in Taormina
+Where to stay in Taormina

-There's no shortage of accommodation options all around Taormina, it really depends if you want the five-star luxury of somewhere with a more local vibe.
-Being parked on a hillside, many of the hotels will offer you a fantastic sea view but of course, you'll always pay extra.
+There's no shortage of accommodation options around Taormina; it depends if you wish to have the five-star luxury of somewhere with a more local vibe.
+Being parked on a hillside, many hotels offer a fantastic sea view, but of course, you'll always pay extra.

-Being hidden below the level of the road meant that it was very quiet too, so that's a plus in this busy seaside location.
+Being hidden below the level of the road meant that it was tranquil, too, so that's a plus in this busy seaside location.